Crispy Chicken With Garlic Sauce

 - The Sauce

-- Remove the sauce once it boils from the heat and allow it to cook for 10 minutes.
+- Bring your sauce up to a boil and remove it from the heat and allow it to cool for 10 minutes or longer.

 - You can now serve the chicken with the sauce as a dip OR coat pieces of the chicken with the sauce.